adjust/dev-docs/docs/ios/configuration/disable.md

 You can enable or disable the SDK at any time by calling the [`setEnabled` method](#ios-setenabled-invocation) with a boolean argument.

 :::{important}
-You can only call this method after the first session.
+You can only call this method after the first {term}`session`.
 This setting persists between sessions.
 :::

 :::{include} /ios/reference/Adjust/config.md